-The Audit Committee also followed up on the findings and recommendations of the external auditors and reviewed their independence.
+The Audit Committee also addressed specific topics such as GDPR compliance, legislative updates on IFRS and accounting law and cybersecurity.
+The Audit Committee also followed up on the findings and recommendations of the external auditors, reviewed their independence and approved requests for non-audit services.

-The Audit Committee also heard the Group Internal Audit Director on the Internal Audit program for 2016, the internal audit charter, the risk assessment analysis and the activity reports of the internal audits which had been carried out, as well as on a review of the follow-up actions taken by the Company to remedy certain weaknesses identified by the Internal Audit Department.
+The Audit Committee also heard the Group Internal Auditor on the Internal Audit program for 2017, the risk assessment analysis and the activity reports of the internal audits which had been carried out, as well as on a review of the follow-up actions taken by the Company to remedy certain weaknesses identified by the Internal Audit Department.

-The Audit Committee also approved the internal control plan for the year 2016 and heard reports from the Manager Internal Control on its various findings.
+The Audit Committee also approved the internal control plan for the year 2017 and heard reports from Internal Control on its various findings.
 Further, the Audit Committee reviewed the status of the ongoing litigations.

-Other activities of the Audit Committee include the quality review of the services rendered by the external auditor and the organization of the group's risk department.
+Other activities of the Audit Committee include the quality review of the services rendered by the external auditor.

-Attendance rate for the Board of Directors meetings and the special committees meetings in 2016:
+Attendance rate for the Board of Directors meetings and the special committees meetings in 2017:

 Board of Directors Audit Committee Nomination & Remuneration Committee

-Number of meetings in 2016 7 5 2
+Number of meetings in 2017 7 5 4

-Ms. Véronique Bolland 7/7 5/5
+Ms. Véronique Bolland 5/7 3/5

-Philium BVBA represented by its permanent representative Mr. Philippe Coens (Independent) (as of June 2, 2015) 7/7 5/5 2
+Philium BVBA represented by its permanent representative Mr. Philippe Coens (Independent) (as of June 2, 2015) 7/7 5/5 4/4

-Ms. Dominique Zakovitch-Damon 7/7 2
+Ms. Dominique Zakovitch-Damon 4/7 2/4

 Mr. Stefaan Haspeslagh 7/7

-Mr. Luc Tack 6/7
+Mr. Luc Tack 7/7

-Mr. Karel Vinck 7/7 5/5 2
+Mr. Karel Vinck 6/7 5/5 4/4

+Management Deprez BVBA represented by its permanent representative Mrs. Veerle Deprez 1/7